aerospike/aerospike-client-nodejs/doc/client.md

 ### exists(key, policy=null, callback)

-Check for the existence of a record in the database cluster using the key provided.
+Checks for the existence of a record in the database cluster using the key provided.

 Parameters: